pabl-o-ce/dolphin-bot/README.md

 ```sh
 poetry install
 ```
-For Cuda first install toolkit
+For CUDA first install toolkit and then:
 ```sh
 CMAKE_ARGS="-DLLAMA_CUBLAS=on" poetry install
 ```